 In addition, infants tend to absorb more manganese than adults.
 Manganese affects learning ability in children.

-While some sediment has adverse health consequence, most sediment is of just nuisance.
+While some sediment has adverse health consequences, most sediments are of a nuisance.
 Sediments that come with disease-causing microorganisms such as bacteria and viruses lead to diseases.

 According to EPA, if sediments are accompanied by an unpleasant odor, you should have your water tested for contaminants.

 On the other hand, sand in water might indicate that the well is filled with sand or the pump is too strong.
 Also, a pump that is too deep in the well could cause sand in water.
 A simple solution for a wrongly placed pump is to move the pump to the surface of the well.